HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Error Analysis: Bias Patterns and Sources of Failure

+\textbf{Implication.} Models do not share structural regularities in belief updating across domains, suggesting that LLMs’ \textit{belief dynamics} rely more on corpus-specific semantic co-occurrence patterns than on abstract causal or cognitive mechanisms.
+Therefore, the degradation in cross-domain performance is not merely a domain shift issue, but rather reveals that current models \textbf{lack a domain-general inductive bias} for individualized human simulation.

-\paragraph{Directional error decomposition.} We decompose update errors into two types: (1) \textbf{wrong direction}—the model predicts a belief change in the opposite direction of the human’s, and (2) \textbf{change mismatch}—the model fails to register that a change occurred at all.
-(Detailed definitions in Appendix~\ref{sec:metrics}.)
+\paragraph{Directional error decomposition.} We decompose directional errors into two components: (1) \textbf{change-detection error}, reflecting the model’s failure to detect whether a belief change has occurred, and (2) \textbf{direction-inference error}, reflecting the model’s failure to predict the direction of that change (\emph{increase}, \emph{decrease}, or \emph{no change}).
+Detailed definitions are provided in Appendix~\ref{sec:metrics}.